University of the Cumberlands is on a 150-acre campus in the rural setting of Williamsburg, KY, not far from Knoxville.

-University of the Cumberlands has a thriving Campus Activity Board.
-In fact, more students participate in Campus Activity Board than any other on-campus activity.
+University of the Cumberlands has the Campus Activity Board.
+In fact, more students participate in the Campus Activity Board than any other on-campus activity.

 Other popular student organizations at University of the Cumberlands include Baptist Campus Ministries, Mountain Outreach, Appalachian Ministries and Student Government Association.

 University of the Cumberlands students' favorite campus events are Homecoming, Spotlight and Spring Fever.

 This table offers information on housing at University of the Cumberlands.

 |On-Campus Housing||Yes||Required for senior|